In your plugin's pyproject.toml

 limit: int or None |

-Set max channels (None = unlimited, 1 = freemium default) |
+Cap the number of dashboard-managed channels (None = unlimited, the community default) |

 YAML reconciliation: Channels defined in config.yaml are reconciled to SQLite on startup and SIGHUP (Kubernetes-style).
 YAML is fully authoritative — all fields including enabled overwrite DB values.
 Dashboard-managed channels are never touched by the reconciler.